 I think at that stage in January '16 if it had have 1 2 been specifically him, it would have featured in our 3 report to Dr. Wright and followed on from that.
-MR. WOLFE KC: In terms of the secretarial role in the 5 governance of this, clearly he or she is in a pivotal position, first of all to know that a results report has come in, and he or she will know whether the 8 consultant has picked it up off their desk and read it.
-9 was there any particular responsibility, so far as you understood it, resting with the medical secretary to 10 11 address shortcomings in this sphere?
-Not actually to say definitively if anything was wrong 12 Α. 13 with the report or not, some things are obvious. there was a query carcinoma and the secretary noticed 14 15 that, then she would automatically flag it.
-15:22 were not expecting the secretaries to do that aspect of That was not in their remit and would be outside their skill set.
-More the fact -- largely these were all coming back by paper; now stuff comes back electronically.
-But the paper version from radiology 15:22 reports were coming back, blood results, pathology reports were coming back on paper and that was posted to the secretary's office.
-It was her job to sort If they were, say, blood results and pathology and X-ray reports, put those together for each patient.
-15:22 But not to put them -- no, they weren't putting them in the charts at all until somebody had initialled them.
+MR. WOLFE KC: In terms of the secretarial role in the 4 5 governance of this, clearly he or she is in a pivotal 15:21 position, first of all to know that a results report 6 7 has come in, and he or she will know whether the 8 consultant has picked it up off their desk and read it.
+9 Was there any particular responsibility, so far as you understood it, resting with the medical secretary to 10 15.21 11 address shortcomings in this sphere?
+Not actually to say definitively if anything was wrong 12 Α. 13 with the report or not, some things are obvious.
+Say there was a query carcinoma and the secretary noticed 14 that, then she would automatically flag it.
+15 But we 15:22 16 were not expecting the secretaries to do that aspect of That was not in their remit and would be outside 17 it. their skill set.
+More the fact -- largely these were 18 19 all coming back by paper; now stuff comes back electronically.
+But the paper version from radiology 20 15:22 21 reports were coming back, blood results, pathology 22 reports were coming back on paper and that was posted to the secretary's office.
+It was her job to sort 23 24 If they were, say, blood results and pathology them. and X-ray reports, put those together for each patient.
+15:22 25 But not to put them -- no, they weren't putting them in 26 27 the charts at all until somebody had initialled them.
 I say initialled, signed.
-It is actually initialled is what we were doing.
+It is actually initialled is 28 29 what we were doing.